Guide: The Sangre de Cristo Range Traverse

 After Carbonate Mountain, you’ll eventually find a trail that will help you down through treeline, and to Mosca Pass.

 Eventually this trail will end at FS 583.A and shortly after that, Mosca Pass!
 A seasonal creek runs about a mile west off route if you are running low.
-The traverse over Mt.
-Zwischen won’t have any water sources available – do not attempt to get Medano Pass without an adequate amount of water.

-Bailout: Mosca Pass is accessible via motor vehicle from the east, where it will meet up with CO 69.
+Bailout: Mosca Pass is accessible via motor vehicle from the east where it will meet up with CO 69.
 Mosca Pass to the west is a footpath which will take you to the northeast point of the Great Sand Dunes National Park.

 Segment 2: Mosca Pass to Music Pass